TanjaKec/repro_research/content/day3/RMarkdown/_index.en.markdown

 - Changing the author of the document to your own name

-- Rewriting the first sentence of the document to say "This is my first R Markdown document.".
+- Rewriting the first sentence of the document to say "This is my first R Markdown document"

 - Recompiling the document so you can see your changes